 Hi, I'm Pete.

 I am inspired when technology connects people to enable shared real-world experiences.
-My focus is the intersection of XR, robotics and location based social gaming.

-Next we released the RaceTracker, a personal race timing system that allowed anyone to run a race at the fraction of the cost of the big events.
+Next, we released the RaceTracker, a personal race timing system that allowed anyone to run a race at the fraction of the cost of the big events.
 Our pilot network loved it and we saw app engagement and retention triple.

 Emerging government regulation and other factors stalled the growth of the sport.
 We proved that real-world gaming worked so we pivoted to a larger market: RC Cars.
 And that's where the story of xScape Games begins.

 In 2017, I took our technology and learnings from Drone Squad and developed an AR camera that enables “Real World MarioKart” with RC cars.
 At xSCAPE games.
 Our technology combined the visceral thrills of real-life RC racing with the endless potential of video game mechanics.
 The location-based startup ceased operations during the pandemic.

 As a product innovation consultant, I continue to help high-growth hardware and software companies launch new products.